xevg/google-nest-camera-proxy/README.md

    : Where the token cache is stored

 executable
-   : The location you installed the rtsp-simple-server executable.
+   : The location you installed the `mediamtx` executable.

 config_filename
-   : The location of the rtsp-simple-server configuration file.
+   : The location of the `mediamtx` configuration file.
 This program adds all the cameras to the configuration file

 ### Authentication